 - Finally, place the labeled bag/container in a cold corner in the freezer and keep it there until you are ready to use it.

-Note: Although this refreezing method will work for most types of Seafood yet, the refreezing steps might vary a little from type to type.
+Note: Although this refreezing method will work for most types of seafood yet, the refreezing steps might vary a little from type to type.

-Can You Refreeze Fish?
+Can You Refreeze Seafood Twice?

 How Long Can You Refreeze Seafood?

-You can significantly increase the shelf life of thawed Seafood if you pay proper attention to the refreezing steps.
-Different types of Seafood will last you for a different time span.
+You can significantly increase the shelf life of thawed seafood if you pay proper attention to the refreezing steps.
+Different types of seafood will last you for a different time span.

 You can store different types of fish for 4-8 months after refreezing.